viceng-5/hello-world/README.md

 # hello-world
-This respitory is for placticing the GitHub Flow.
+This respitory is for practicing the GitHub Flow.